chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### Microsyntax problems

 The current design has worked well enough for a long time, but it adds conceptual overhead to learning how to use Ember.
 JavaScript has a lightweight and easy way of defining sets of related data: plain old JavaScript objects.
-By contrast, the existence of this Ember-specific microsyntax requires users to learn a new concept and internalize how it works when they first encounter the registry APIs.
+By contrast, the existence of this Ember-specific microsyntax requires users to learn a new string-based syntax (which is *not* used elsewhere in the JavaScript community) and internalize how it works when they first encounter the registry APIs.

 This need often comes relatively early in the learning process: the first time a user needs to write a unit test for a service.
 We currently devote [an entire section of the guides](https://guides.emberjs.com/release/applications/dependency-injection/#toc_factory-registrations) to explaining how factory registrations work, including a paragraph devoted to explaining the microsyntax.
 A normal JavaScript API would simplify this entire section.